jokijen/hyped-climbing-tracker/README.md

 ## Application functionality and features

-- The home page (after login) has links to the logbook, tick-list, favourite crags, all crags, and a top 10 list of popular/logged climbs for all users.
+- The home page (after login) has links to the user's favourite crags, tick-list, logbook, all crags, all climbs, and a top 10 list of popular/logged climbs for all users.
 - Users can sign up for a new account, and log in or out.
-- Users can log routes they have climbed (including dates).
-They can add a public comment.
+- Users can log routes they have climbed (and review them).
+They can also add a public comment.
 - Users can manage a tick-list of routes they want to climb in the future.
 (Once climbed, routes can be moved from the tick-list to the logbook.)
 - Users can add a crag to favourites, and view favourites as a list.
-- Users can search for crags with a specific word in the name, description, or location.
+- Users can search for crags and climbs with a specific word in the name, difficulty, type, or description.
-- Users can search for routes with a specific word in the name, description, or difficulty.
 - Administrators can also add, edit, and delete crags.
 - Administrators can also add, edit, and delete routes.
 - Administrators can additionally remove user comments on routes.